Frequently Asked Questions

 How to keep your bee suit working effectively

-Beekeeping suits, jackets and gloves serve a very worthwhile purpose and are valuable pieces of safety equipment.
+Beekeeping suits, jackets and gloves are valuable pieces of safety equipment.
 If you maintain them well and treat them with care, they can offer you long lasting and functional sting prevention.

 It’s important to remember that your protective wear is not indestructible, so we thought we’d share a couple of our basic tips on how to care for your kit to make sure it's durable and provides you with the best possible ongoing protection.